TIN093/DIT602, Period 1, 2018: Algorithms

 "Tell me and I forget.
 Show me and I remember.
 Let me do and I

 Computational problems in practice rarely occur in nice textbook form.
 We must

-Moreover, one cannot learn these skills just by listening and reading.
-It is
+Moreover one cannot learn these skills just by listening, or by reading a lot

-important to invest own work and actively solve problems.
-The course
+to practice.)
+It is important to invest own work and actively solve

-e.g., from the textbook.
-This is also a place to ask questions about the course
+away solutions.)
+This is also a place to discuss and to ask questions about the

 Written solutions to assignments:

 Most importantly, train your